wp-plugins/wp-lightbox-2/readme.txt

 = How should I enable WP Lightbox 2 =

-By default the option “Use Lightbox for all image links” is enabled, that's means all the images in your website will display in overlay lightbox.
+By default the option "Use Lightbox for all image links" is enabled, that's means all the images in your website will display in overlay lightbox.

 = How can I disable WP Lightbox 2 for certain images=